French Bulldog Puppies for Sale

 Today, the French Bulldog has regained its popularity as one of America’s favorite dog breeds and they are featured prominently in advertisements, movies, and television.

-French Bulldogs are renowned for their sweet and affectionate personalities.
+French Bulldog puppies are renowned for their sweet and affectionate personalities.
 They enjoy being around people and frequently engage in clownish antics.
 Frenchies are intelligent and alert dogs who opt for quiet observation rather than vocalizing their opinion on something.
 Similar to their bigger Bulldog ancestors, Frenchies tend to be stubborn when it comes to listening to their owners, but due to their willingness to please and their intelligence they are generally easy to train when given the right motivation (most likely a tasty treat!).

 Where will the dog feel best?

-As small dogs, the French Bulldog will do well in most housing environments and their quiet nature also makes them excellent apartment dogs.
+As small dogs, the French Bulldog puppies for sale will do well in most housing environments and their quiet nature also makes them excellent apartment dogs.
 They prefer to be in the company of people, and most do not like to be left alone for long periods of time.
 Crate training helps keep a bored Frenchie out of trouble, and the dogs should be given plenty of things to keep their curiosity satisfied.
 While French Bulldogs can be found in most places, caution should be taken in very hot and humid environments due to the potential for breathing issues in Frenchies who become overheated.

-French Bulldogs are also prone to bouts of stubbornness if they find something more interesting than their owners, so they should always be kept on-leash or in a fenced yard to avoid the risk of them running off.
+French Bulldogs for sale are also prone to bouts of stubbornness if they find something more interesting than their owners, so they should always be kept on-leash or in a fenced yard to avoid the risk of them running off.
 Due to their ample appetites, care should be taken that the dogs do not get into something they shouldn’t.
 Housetraining for this breed can also be difficult, but with patience and consistency of the owner it can be accomplished in due time.

-French Bulldogs require minimal grooming.
+French Bulldogs puppies for sale require minimal grooming.
 They are light shedders, and most require only a short brushing session once per week.
 Care should be taken for their facial folds, which must be kept clean and dry to avoid any infections or foul odors.
 The Frenchie’s nails also require regular trimming to avoid any issues with their feet.
 Baths should be few and far between to avoid stripping the dog of its natural coat oils, and excessive bathing can result in dry skin and irritation.
 Their ears should also be cleaned regularly to avoid painful ear infections, and some French Bulldogs may require frequent eye rinses or eye drops to help with any existing eye issues and to prevent new eye problems from occurring.

-Since Frenchies require that their skin folds be cleaned regularly, French Bulldog puppies should be exposed to this type of cleaning as early as possible to avoid fussiness and temper tantrums when it comes time to clean them up.
+Since Frenchies near you require that their skin folds be cleaned regularly, French Bulldog puppies should be exposed to this type of cleaning as early as possible to avoid fussiness and temper tantrums when it comes time to clean them up.
 Frenchie puppies should be exposed to gentle handling and rubbing of their faces, ears, and feet as often as possible, with treats being given throughout the process to form a positive association with the cleaning process.

-French Bulldog puppies are generally more active than their adult counterparts, but regular play and training sessions help keep them occupied.
+French Bulldog puppies near you are generally more active than their adult counterparts, but regular play and training sessions help keep them occupied.
 Senior French Bulldogs require less exercise and most prefer to take a nap rather than play tug, but they should still receive daily exercise of some sort to avoid obesity and joint issues in the aging dog.
 Frenchies that do not receive enough physical and mental stimulation can also develop depression and may refuse to eat or interact with their owners.

 French Bulldog puppies generally require a diet higher in fat and calories than adults, and their growing bodies may require additional vitamins and minerals.
 Senior French Bulldog diets may vary greatly depending on the dog and any health concerns, and they may also require additional bone and joint supplements to help their aging bodies.
 It is important to pay attention to the nutrition labels on your dog’s food and to consult with your veterinarian or a pet nutritionist to determine what is best for your individual dog.